smartfog/fogflow/doc/en/source/example2.rst

     	});

-Trigger the service topology by sending a customized requirement
+Trigger the service topology by sending an Intent
 ------------------------------------------------------------------------------

 Once developers submit a specified service topology and the implemented operators,